 How Should You Drink Protein Shakes?

 When drinking protein powders every day, there are a few different rules to follow!
-For starters, always make sure you are supplementing, not replacing, whole food sources and meals.
+For starters, always make sure you are adding to, not replacing, whole food sources and meals.
 In general, no more than 2-3 protein shakes should be consumed on a day when you’re working out.
 However, this is relative based on the kind of product you are using.
 If you are using a protein powder and making your own shakes out of it using fruits and vegetables, then your protein shake may be a highly nutritious breakfast on its own.
 Also, always make sure to check the daily values of vitamins and minerals, being sure not to over exceed in any areas.
 While protein and other nutrients are very important, getting too much can also be very detrimental to health.
 Once you’ve figured out these numbers you can figure out how many protein shakes a day works best for your diet.

 When Should You Drink a Protein Shake?